 Tip for solo travelers

 Since most of the Galapagos’ small ships operate on very thin profit margins, it’s almost impossible to find bargains as a single traveler.
 (In a ship with only a dozen or so cabins, an empty bed can mean operating at a loss.)
+The Petrel, a luxury 16-passenger catamaran, does have one cabin reserved for single travelers with no single supplement.
 Ask for a ship that offers a “willing-to-share” program and you’ll be matched up with another traveler of the same sex.
 If you’re lucky and no one else signs up, you won’t be charged a supplement.
 This requires flexibility, sure, but it can save you thousands of dollars.

 Where to Cruise

 The Galapagos National Park has chosen the most appealing visitor sites on the islands and assigns each ship an itinerary meant to maximize the variety of landscapes and wildlife seen—while minimizing human impact.
 Still, 99 percent of the time we know which islands each ship is going to in advance.
 Once travelers narrow down their ship choices, I give them sailing itineraries with a caveat: Due to weather conditions or national park rules, the plans may change while they are there.
 If you are interested in seeing a specific wildlife species, I can tell you which itinerary will give you the best chance of seeing it.
 For example, the flightless cormorant is only found on the islands of Isabela and Fernandina.

 Puerto Ayora.
 On the only inhabited island on most itineraries (Santa Cruz), the Galapagos’ largest village is a practical pit stop.
 You can pick up supplies, get cash out of an ATM or check emails or make phone calls.
 There are hotels, a medical clinic, handicraft shops, restaurants, grocery stores, banks, and the Charles Darwin Research Station.